People with INTJ personality types are highly creative, analytical, and logical. They are sometimes referred to as "Architects" or "Strategists."

 Since INTJs can be difficult to read, romantic relationships can sometimes be challenging.
 If your partner has this personality type, it is important to understand that both loyalty and understanding are essential.
 Don't be afraid to show your commitment to your INTJ partner, but also don't pressure them to express their emotions.

 Communication is also crucial.
-Focus on being straightforward or even blunt about your expectations instead of expecting your partner to understand subtle hints.
+Focus on being straightforward and direct about your expectations instead of expecting your partner to understand subtle hints.